-Strand Sub-Strand Specific Learning Suggested Learning Experiences Key Inquiry Outcomes Questions 1.0 Scientific 1.1 Introduction By the end of the sub- The learner is guided to: How is the Investigation to Integrated strand the learner should • discuss the meaning and components knowledge Science be able to: of Integrated Science with peers. acquired in a) identify the • discuss in a group, career Integrated 4 Lessons components of opportunities related to knowledge Science useful Integrated Science as a and skills gained in Integrated in daily life? field of study.
-Science. b) relate knowledge and identify pathways related to skills gained in Integrated Science at Senior school.
-Integrated Science to Search for information on career opportunities. importance of Integrated Science c) appreciate the from other sources like the internet importance of among others.
-Integrated Science in • discuss in a group, the importance of daily life. scientific knowledge in daily life.
+Strand Sub-Strand Specific Learning Suggested Learning Experiences Key Inquiry Outcomes Questions 1.0 Scientific 1.1 By the end of the sub- The learner is guided to: How is the Investigation Introduction to strand the learner discuss the meaning and knowledge Integrated should be able to: components of Integrated Science acquired in Science a) identify the with peers.
+Integrated components of discuss in a group, career Science 4 Lessons Integrated Science as opportunities related to knowledge useful in a field of study. and skills gained in Integrated daily life? b) relate knowledge and Science. skills gained in identify pathways related to Integrated Science to Integrated Science at Senior career opportunities. school. c) appreciate the Search for information on importance of importance of Integrated Science Integrated Science in from other sources like the internet daily life. among others. • discuss in a group, the importance of scientific knowledge in daily life.

-- Communication and collaboration: promoted as learners discuss the importance of scientific knowledge in daily life. - Citizenship: promoted as learners search on local and international career opportunities related to Integrated Science. - Digital literacy: developed as learners use digital devices to search for information on the application of Integrated Science. - Self-efficacy: promoted as learners discuss confidently the pathways and career opportunities associated with Integrated Science.
+- Communication and collaboration: promoted as learners discuss the importance of scientific knowledge in daily life. - Citizenship: promoted as learners search on local and international career opportunities related to Integrated Science. - Digital literacy: developed as learners use digital devices to search for information on the application of Integrated

+Science.

+• Self-efficacy: promoted as learners discuss confidently the pathways and career opportunities associated with Integrated Science.